 - Creating Support

 - My Account

 *James Lu Valle was born on this date in 1912.
 He was a Black Chemist.

-From in San Antonio, Texas, he received a Bachelor of Arts from UCLA in 1936.
-During that time he ran track for UCLA and won a Bronze medal in 400 meter race in the 1936 Berlin Olympics.
-In 1937, Lu Valle earned a Master of Arts and Ph.D. in 1940 from California Institute of technology.
+From San Antonio, Texas, he received a Bachelor of Arts from UCLA in 1936.
+During that time, he ran track for UCLA and won a Bronze medal in a 400-meter race in the 1936 Berlin Olympics.
+In 1937, Lu Valle earned a Master of Arts and a Ph.D.
+1940 from the California Institute of Technology.

-Dr. Lu Valle taught at Fisk University as chemistry instructor from 1940 to 1941.
+Dr. Lu Valle taught at Fisk University as a chemistry instructor from 1940 to 1941.
 From 1941-1942, Lu Valle began working for Kodak Research Laboratory.
-During World War II, he worked with Office of Scientific Research and Development (OSRD) at the University of Chicago and California Institute of Technology, 1942-1943.
+During World War II, he worked with the Office of Scientific Research and Development (OSRD) at the University of Chicago and California Institute of Technology from 1942-1943.
 Returning to Kodak, Dr. Lu Valle became Senior Chemist for the Eastman Kodak Research Laboratory.
 From 1945-53, he worked as a Research Associate.
-From 1953 to 1959 he served as Project Director for Technical Operations, Inc.
+From 1953 to 1959, he served as Project Director for Technical Operations, Inc.

-In 1959 he became Director of Basic Research for Fairchild Camera and Instrument in Syoset, New York.
-Since 1975 Dr. Lu Valle served as Laboratory Administrator for undergraduate chemistry labs for the Department of Chemistry at Stanford University.
-Dr. Lu Valle's areas of research focus on photochemistry, electron diffraction, and magnetic resonance.
+In 1959, he became Director of Basic Research for Fairchild Camera and Instrument in Syosset, New York.
+Since 1975, Dr. Lu Valle has served as Laboratory Administrator for undergraduate chemistry labs for the Department of Chemistry at Stanford University.
+Dr. Lu Valle's research focuses on photochemistry, electron diffraction, and magnetic resonance.

-Dr. James Lu Valle died January 30, 1993 of a heart attack while vacationing in New Zealand.
+Dr. James Lu Valle died on January 30, 1993, of a heart attack while vacationing in New Zealand.